Glade Mallow

 Mallow family (Malvaceae)

-Habitat & Range: The Glade Mallow is an uncommon plant that occurs sporadically in the northern half of Illinois (see Distribution Map).
-Habitats include riverbottom prairies, soggy thickets, openings in floodplain forests, riverbanks, and partially shaded areas along lakes.
-It doesn't occur in glades in the hillier parts of southern Illinois, contrary to what its common name suggests.
+Habitat & Range: The Glade Mallow is an uncommon plant that occurs sporadically in the northern half of Illinois (see Distribution Map), where it is native.
+This plant is endemic to the Midwest.
+Habitats include river-bottom prairies, soggy thickets, openings in floodplain forests, terraces along rivers, low areas along streams, and depressions along railroads.
+This plant doesn't occur in glades in the hillier parts of southern Illinois, contrary to what its common name suggests.
+Occasional wildfires, particularly during the spring or autumn, are probably beneficial as this reduces the encroachment of woody vegetation.

 Return